kdheepak/blog/content/36-unicode-cheat-sheet.md

    Out[5]: b'\xff\xfe\x00\x00\t\xf4\x01\x00'
    ```

-   ASCII can only encode 256 codepoints.
+   The ASCII encoding is defined for just 127 codepoints.
 Python throws an `UnicodeEncodeError` if we try to encode 🐉 into ASCII.

    ```python
    In [6]: s.encode('ascii')